M-erb/merb.dev/src/content/blog/deep-clone-javascript.md

 ### 4. Use structuredClone

 Now, we are to the best option.
 No need to `import`/`require` anything.
-Support in all [major browsers](https://caniuse.com/?search=structuredClone) for years now.
+Support in all <a href="https://caniuse.com/?search=structuredClone" target="_blank">major browsers</a> for years now.
 Support in `node.js` since v17.
 It is just ready to be used globally.

 ```javascript
 const personA = {